FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
 JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
 JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones.
 For more details, please refer to https://jupyter.org/.
-JupyterLab is here used to execute the multiple linear regression coded in Python language.
+JupyterLab is used here to execute the multiple linear regression coded in Python language.

+A tutorial of Jupyterlab can be found [here](https://www.tutorialspoint.com/jupyter/jupyterlab_installation_and_getting_started.htm).

 #### Existing Jupyterlab installation on your computer